 do it (homework) was an 8-week creative learning program developed in direct response to Project 36: do it (australia), the organisation’s first public art project to be presented digitally.

-The program was delivered throughout May–August 2020 and was specially tailored for Stage 5 (Year 9–10) learners.
+The program was delivered in May–August 2020 and was specially tailored for Stage 5 (Year 9–10) learners.
 Young people from eight schools in diverse locations across inner Sydney, Western Sydney and regional NSW participated in the program and were often introduced to instructional art for the very first time.

 About the program

 do it (homework) provided an exciting chance for Kaldor Public Art Projects to connect with students and teachers during uncertain times.
 It was a unique opportunity to play and explore new methods of delivery and technology and provided a platform for young people to connect with their peers across the state.
-The program was a quick, thoughtful response to an urgent need for high quality online programs and resources for in-school and remote learning contexts.
+The program was a quick, thoughtful response to an urgent need for high-quality online programs and resources for in-school and remote learning contexts.
 It aimed to introduce new methods of art making to students and to highlight the significance of the audience in artistic encounters.

 Connecting students with artists